 Planting a garden with your favorite fruit and vegetables is a perfect way to save money (fewer trips to the grocery store) while benefiting the environment and your health.
 You also get to decide which seeds you’ll plant, which is important, especially if you don’t have a lot of room.
 Keep in mind that there are many bee-friendly fruit and vegetables such as blackberries, cucumbers, peppers, raspberries, squash, strawberries, watermelons, and wild garlic that’ll have your backyard buzzing.
 Plus, a garden allows you to get your hands dirty, and sometimes the best cure for what ails us is a little soil on our mitts.

 4 Call your friends

-With your vegan garden thriving, the next thing on your spring agenda should be hosting a vegan barbecue.
-A new grill is always a great way to welcome the seasonal change, but last year’s barbecue works just fine, too—as long as you’re cooking up those homegrown vegetables from your backyard.
+With your vegan garden thriving, the next thing on your summer agenda should be hosting a vegan barbecue.
+A new grill is always a great way to celebrate the season but last year’s barbecue works just fine, too—as long as you’re cooking up those homegrown vegetables from your backyard.
 So invite your family over for some veggie skewers with tofu.
-Get out that grilling apron and listen to your local blues radio station while talking baseball.
-Just don’t forget the veggie dogs and burgers, and you’ll be fine.
+Get out that grilling apron and listen to your local blues radio station while telling your friends all about how they can help pollinators from home, too.
+Just don’t forget the veggie dogs and burgers!